 Controls include Tone, Level, Fuzz, and the finishing touch, Shift.
 The Shift knob is the key to this pedal’s versatility as it gives you total control over the mids.
 The range on all of the knobs borders on the extreme, which is not uncommon for EQD offerings.
 Though it’s billed as a Green Russian take, everyone I’ve talked to about it remarks that more than one Muff lurk under the hood if you spend some time with it.

-One of these lives on my board with these settings: Tone 11 o’clock, Shift 2 o’clock, Level 11 o’clock, Fuzz 4 o’clock.
-I find it especially useful as a second rhythm sound to my main distortion sound for recordings or saturated with an Arrows booster for cutting lead work.
+One of these used to live on my board with these settings: Tone 11 o’clock, Shift 2 o’clock, Level 11 o’clock, Fuzz 4 o’clock.
+I found it especially useful as a second rhythm sound to my main distortion sound for recordings or saturated with an Arrows booster for cutting lead work.
 Otherwise, you get top-mounted jacks and soft-touch switching to fully modernize your Muff situation.

 Big Muff type: Green Russian